Systems: Win 10, Office 365, Microsoft Teams, LeanIX, SharePoint.

 Software Distribution Service

-Use cases were identified and subjected to a thorough process analysis, followed by targeted process improvements.
+For this purpose, use cases were identified and subjected to a thorough process analysis, followed by targeted process improvements.

 In the further course of the project, all software products were recorded and documented in LeanIX.